VITA-Project/vita-project.github.io/team.md

   - (we don't need this one to properly avoid giving the full answer, just the basics)
 - Documentation of the work done so far
 - Scope of Work for Summer

+## Preparation for Fall
+- fork base version for math/english
+- look at GEIAC rubric and example essays
+-